Tomah Health workers get COVID-19 vaccine

 “There are moments where it seems like things are improving and people are feeling we will find a point of normalcy soon and then another wave hits and we feel a bit more despair and hopeless, so having this vaccine will hopefully help lift spirits throughout the hospital and the community,” she said.

-Hospital pharmacy director Todd Chapman, PharmD, who also received the vaccine, said the process of getting the vaccine has been interesting.
+Todd Chapman, hospital pharmacy director, also received the vaccine and said the process has been interesting.

 “Logistically there were some unknowns, so we worked hard to get those medications in-house and given to our staff,” Chapman said.
 “I think it shows that Tomah Health is just like any big institution within the state or country and we’re providing top quality care to our community and to our staff.”